ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 ## Windows stand-alone client
 {: #windows-standalone-client}

-1. Depending on your operating system, download the latest MotionPro 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) download site.
+1. Depending on your operating system, download the latest MotionPro 32-bit or 64-bit files from the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html){: external} download site.

 2. Install and set up MotionPro:
    1. Run MotionProSetup to install the software.